HostNation/hostnation/stories/hostnation-in-the-media.md

 > ***“Mimi inspires me so much.
 She just wants to make the most of every moment of life and we just laugh and cry and sometimes talk about serious things.”***

-"From the moment I met Sally, it felt as if we’d known each other forever" says Sally.
 As for Mimi, she says Sally’s friendship has given her everything she was looking for.

 “Sally never judges me and encourages me to do things that I could never have the freedom to do in my own country, such as riding a bike or going to see dance,” says Mimi.
 “Sally is everything to me in this country and I’m so thankful to her for that.”